ZhengYiHu/Portfolio/_projects/game.md

 ### Artstyle

-My not so optimal approach to the development process told me to start to work on the artstyle and focus on that before even designing a proper game loop and core mechanics... which made sense to me at the time since the main devvelopment drive of the game was the feelings aka **"vibes"** of pleasure and coziness to contrast the stressful routines I was stucked into.
+My not so optimal approach to the development process told me to start to work on the artstyle and focus on that before even designing a proper game loop and core mechanics... which made sense to me at the time since the main development drive of the game was the feelings aka **"vibes"** of pleasure and coziness to contrast the stressful routines I was stucked into.

 ![](./images/game_demo2.gif)